alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 * * *

-When I was younger, I had an unbalanced sense of trust.
+In my younger days, I had an unbalanced sense of trust.
 I had strong feelings towards protecting myself online, but no context to correctly model risk.

 It's easy to ask what I could possibly have been thinking back then.
 I assure you, I have many times during this whole ordeal.

 I had a misplaced estimation of the orders of magnitude of the tactics I exercised.
-At the time, I didn't know of the importance of certain moves -- like how [important HTTPS is for web browsing](https://doesmysiteneedhttps.com/).
-I also neglected to consider the longevity of certain moves.
+At the time, I didn't know of the importance of certain choices -- like how [important HTTPS is for web browsing](https://doesmysiteneedhttps.com/).
+I also neglected to consider the longevity of other choices.
 I needed to ask myself, "how dependable are the tools I choose to rely on?"

+Quality of tool aside, this situation could have been avoided if I performed regular maintenance.
+The logic I practiced was akin to the idea that you can't fall victim to a phishing attack if you never check email.
+Now that I'm in a less turbulent time in my life, I can work on minimizing my digital footprint and tending to my virtual garden.

-I take away from this experience a lesson in skepticism.
+In addition to risk assessment and orderliness, this experience has been a great lesson in skepticism.
 Before, I thought I needed to be robust against human adversaries.
 As I've matured, it's clear that I need to be robust against human error.